Buckets & objects

 Via the S3 API, basically anyone can upload / delete files — even someone without a Hetzner account.

 • If you set your Bucket visibility to private, you just need to give anyone who needs access an access key and a secret key.
+Note that a private Bucket can include public objects if the access permissions are customized accordingly.

 • If you set your Bucket visibility to public, you don't even need to provide access keys and secret keys for read access.
 Anyone who knows the Bucket URL and the file name can view and download those files as they want (file listing remains denied).
 Write access (e.g. add files) still requires an access key and a secret key.